 Yes, you can.
 Once you get to checkout, you can select the pick-up option and, based on the address, decide if that's your preference.

 Is your packaging sustainable?

 Absolutely.
 Our courier bags are non-plastic and both home and commercially compostable.
-All the other packaging materials is reused.
+All the other packaging materials are reused and/or home compostable.
 We encourage you to keep whatever you can and keep reusing.